 With the 3S framework as our lens, we can now critically examine the most common tools for the job.
 This isn't about finding a single "best" tool, but about aligning the tool's core architecture with the specific demands of your task.
 Each category of solution makes a different trade-off between convenience, flexibility, and integrity.
 Understanding these trade-offs is the key to making a CEO-level decision for your business.

 Airtable's built-in automations are the most straightforward and secure starting point.
-When you trigger an automation to add a row to Google Sheets, the entire process happens within the Airtable ecosystem, minimizing your third-party risk.
+When you trigger an automation to add a row to Google Sheets, the entire process happens within the Airtable network, minimizing your third-party risk.

 Integration Platform as a Service (iPaaS) tools like Zapier and Make.com are the undisputed champions of flexibility.
 They are designed to connect thousands of applications with complex, multi-step, and conditional logic.
 If you need to sync Airtable and Google Sheets and then, based on a value in the sheet, create a calendar event and send a Slack message, an iPaaS is your best bet.